AllStarLink/app_rpt/README.md

 Note: This is an optional step.
 If you are touching existing code in a few places, then it is best to skip prettifying and just let the commit checker check for conformance to the coding standards.

-If 'clang_format' isn't already installed, install `clang_format` on your development system.
+If `clang-format` isn't already installed, install `clang-format` on your development system.

 From the top level project directory run: